Creating a reboot schedule for your dedicated server

 /f - Force running applications to close without forewarning users.

-\\servername and is handy if you want to reboot a remote server.
+/m - Is only used with \\servername and is handy if you want to reboot a remote server.

 /t - Set the time-out period before shutdown to xxx seconds.